AaronFR/Thinker/README.md

 ## Planned
 To refine the system's architecture and enhance its capabilities and efficiency, several key features are intended for implementation:
-- **Graph Database**: utilise a singular graph data base with nodes and edges to work as a better approximation of a mind, rather than desperate folders and files.
+- **Graph Database**: utilise a singular graph database with nodes and edges to work as a better approximation of a mind, rather than desperate folders and files.
   - more efficient too, allowing a single call by context to determine knowledge, user knowledge, configuration and memory context.
 - **Streamlining the Writer and Editor personas**: Streamlining persona workflows and increasing capability, re-adding the ability to write an arbitrary number of pages based on the user's request.